👶 2026/27 · HICBC & Salary Sacrifice

 Should I still claim Child Benefit if I earn over £80,000?

 Yes — it's usually still worth claiming even if the charge wipes out the cash benefit.
-Claiming ensures the lower-earning parent gets National Insurance credits towards their State Pension (especially if they're not working).
+Claiming ensures the lower-earning parent gets National Insurance credits towards their State Pension.
 You can opt out of payments but still register the claim.

 Which partner's income counts for HICBC?

-Can I reduce my income to avoid HICBC?
+Can I use salary sacrifice to avoid HICBC?

 Do I need to file a Self Assessment for HICBC?